+- Maintain existing roads

+- Improve operations of roadways (e.g., traffic signal timing/progression)

+- Widen existing roads

+- Construct new roads/expand the system

+- Other

-- Maintain existing roads - Improve operations of roadways (e.g., traffic signal timing/progression) - Widen existing roads - Construct new roads/expand the system - Other - 7.
-How can the on and off-street bicycle facilities be better connected with each other and the rest of the transportation system? - 8.
-How do you view on-street bike lanes versus off-street bike paths and why? - 9.
-Where is the greatest opportunity to improve safety for bicyclists in the area?
-For example, where should we install enhanced bicycle and pedestrian crossings of roadways?
+- 7. How can the on and off-street bicycle facilities be better connected with each other and the rest of the transportation system?

+- 8. How do you view on-street bike lanes versus off-street bike paths and why?

-- 10. In your opinion, what are the most important improvements to the bicycle network in Rapid City Area? - 11.
+- 9. Where is the greatest opportunity to improve safety for bicyclists in the area?
+For example, where should we install enhanced bicycle and pedestrian crossings of roadways? - 10.
+In your opinion, what are the most important improvements to the bicycle network in Rapid City Area? - 11.
 What can be done to improve safety and access for pedestrians in the Rapid City area?
 What locations have safety concerns that should be addressed? - 12.
 In your opinion, what are the most important areas for pedestrian improvements in the City?
-What types of improvements are needed and where?

-- 13. How can access to and from the bus best be improved? - 14.
+What types of improvements are needed and where? - 13.
+How can access to and from the bus best be improved? - 14.
 If additional funding for Transit were available, how would you spend it?
 Check your top priority. - 15.
 What improvements to the local bus system are most needed? - 16.
 Based on your knowledge of the transportation system and future growth pressures, do you feel that that funding for transportation in the Rapid City area:

-- Is about right

-- Needs to be increased

-- Should be decreased

-- Don't know/Need more information

-- 17. In the previous question, if you responded that transportation funding is about right or needs to be increased, what additional funding sources should be pursued and why?

-18. What guestions do you have about travel in the Rapid City Area that you would like answered through this plan?
+- 17. In the previous question, if you responded that transportation funding is about right or needs to be increased, what additional funding sources should be pursued and why? - 18.
+What questions do you have about travel in the Rapid City Area that you would like answered through this plan?